China says it aims to vaccinate 40% of population by June | Health

 China says it aims to vaccinate 40% of population by June

-China is lagging in its coronavirus vaccination rollout because it has the disease largely under control, but plans to inoculate 40 per cent of its population by June, Chinese health experts said Monday.
+Health experts in China say their country is lagging in its coronavirus vaccination rollout because it has the disease largely under control, but plans to inoculate 40 per cent of its population by June.

-The target is the first China has offered publicly since it began its mass immunisation campaign for key groups in mid-December.
+The target is the first China has offered publicly since it began its mass immunization campaign for key groups in mid-December.

 “The current vaccination pace is very low due to outbreak control (being) so good in China, but I think the capacity is enough,” said Zhang Wenhong, an infectious diseases expert based in Shanghai who also spoke on the panel.
 Developers of China's four currently approved vaccines have said they could manufacture up to 2.6 billion doses by the end of this year.
 Still, vaccinating China's massive population will be a daunting task.